Mljet Travel Guide

 The island has a regular ferry connections with Dubrovnik as well as with Peljesac Peninsula at the Croatian mainland.
 Local excursions can be done from Korcula too.
 Read more about Mljet at Croatian Tourist Board

-Read more » Entry ticket into the Mljet National Park 2013More entries @ Mljet news & Blog
+Read more » Arriving by Ferry to Mljet in 1960sMore entries @ Mljet news & Blog